K-T0BIAS/Spline-based-DeepLearning/docs/README.md

 * std::vector<double> d_y = loss_gradient
 * std::vector<double> y = target

-(when using the manual approach meaning iterating manually over layers to apply activations than this function might not work [untested])
+(when using the manual approach meaning iterating manually over layers to apply activations you have to do the backward pass manually aswell.
+In the future we hope to include a activation function pointer to take care of handling activations in layers directly)